anoynmouscracked/anoynmouscracked/README.md

 # Hi, I'm anoynmous 👋

 Security learner focused on **web/API security** and **AI red teaming**, with a **finance + maths** background.
-I learn in public and document everything I do.

 ---